1670 (TV series): Release

 The series' official trailer was released on 8 November 2023.
 As part of the series' marketing, Polish influencers were sent bags of hay branded with the 1670 logo.

 In early 2024, the series was renewed for a second season, which was released on Netflix on 17 September 2025.
 To promote the second season, Netflix hosted a temporary exhibition at the Museum of Polish History, titled "We Are All from Adamczycha".
-Netflix also organized a harvest festival (dożynki) in the village of Adamczycha, which took place from 19 to 21 September.
+Netflix also organized a harvest festival (dożynki) in the village of Adamczycha, which took place from 19 to 21 September 2025.

-On 1 April 2025, the series was renewed for a third season, set to be released in 2026.
+On 1 April 2025, the series was renewed for a third season, which was released on 5 August 2026.

+On 24 August 2026, Netflix renewed the show for a fourth season, set to premiere in 2027.